jfernandez/submarine/README.markdown

 ---
 Copyright (c) 2008 Norbauer Inc, released under the MIT license<br/>
-Written by Jose Fernandez with support from The Sequoyah Group
+Written by Jose Fernandez with support from Norbauer Inc.